 evidence as irrelevant (Baker [2003]; Dixon & Aikhenvald [2004]; Palmer [2017]; Floyd [2011] for Quechua; Chung [2012] for Chamorro).
 It is also common to analyze different uses of a pu- tatively flexible word as instances of heterosemy—that is, entirely distinct words which share the same form but belong to different word classes (Lichtenberk 1991).
 In this view, heterose- mous words are related only historically, via a process of conversion or functional shift, in essence denying the existence of lexical flexibility (Evans & Osada 2005).
 Another approach is to say that languages exhibiting flexibility have only some of the traditional categories.
 A notable example of this is Launey’s (Launey 1994; 2004) analysis of Classical Nahuatl (Uto- Aztecan), which he calls an omnipredicative language.
 In this analysis, all lexical words are predicates, so there is just one giant class of verbs.

 Some researchers enthusiastically embrace the existence of lexical flexibility and aban- don a commitment to the traditional categories of noun, verb, and adjective.
-Instead they analyze flexible lexemes as belonging to a broader, flexible word classes such as “flexibles”, “contentives” or “non-verbs”, etc. (Hengeveld & Rijkhoff 2005; Luuk 2010).
+Instead they analyze flexible lexemes as belonging to a broader, flexible word class such as “flexibles”, “contentives” or “non-verbs”, etc. (Hengeveld & Rijkhoff 2005; Luuk 2010).
 Other researchers abandon the commitment to word classes entirely.
 Mandarin (Sino-Tibetan > Sinitic), Taga- log (Austronesian > Philippine), Tongan (Austronesian > Polynesian), Riau Indonesian (Aus- tronesian > Malayo-Polynesian), and Proto-Indo-European have each been analyzed as lack- ing parts of speech in some area of the grammar (see Simon [1937], McDonald [2013], and Sun [2020] for discussions of early analyses of Mandarin; Gil [1993] for Tagalog; Broschart [1997] for Tongan; Gil [1994] for Riau Indonesian; Kastovsky [1996] for Proto-Indo-European).
 Within generative linguistics, the Distributed Morphology framework takes it as an assumption that all word roots are category-neutral (Siddiqi 2018).
 In a more functionalist orientation, Farrell (2001) argues that all instances of flexible words (“functional shift”) involve roots underspec- ified for category.

 Note that these differences in perspective do not arise from disagreements about the em- pirical facts of each language.
 Researchers mostly agree on the empirical data, but disagree on the relative importance of various pieces of evidence, and on which criteria should be